Dave-DigiMim/Device-Management/README.md

 ##### poweroff-v{1,2}.service
 These are systemd services for the poweroff programs, which ensure that they are always run when the OS is shutting down.
 These are typically put in `/lib/system/systemd/`, and enabled by running `sudo systemctl enable poweroff-v1.service` and `sudo systemctl enable poweroff-v1.service` in the terminal.
+These services require the `poweroff-v1` and `poweroff-v2` files to be executable and put in `/usr/lib/pt-device-manager`, although this can be easily changed as desired.

 #### Directory: `tests`
 ##### pt-device-manager-req-test